status-im/specs/docs/stable/2-account.md

   Signature               // Prekey signature Timestamp               // When the bundle was lasted created locally
   ```
-  - include BundleContainer???
+  - include BundleContainer
 - a new bundle SHOULD be created at least every 12 hours
 - a bundle is only generated when it is used
 - a bundle SHOULD be distributed on the contact code channel.
-This is the whisper topic `{IK}-contact-code`, where `IK` is the hex encoded public key of the user, prefixed with `0x`.
+This is the Whisper and Waku topic `{IK}-contact-code`, where `IK` is the hex encoded public key of the user, prefixed with `0x`.
 The channel is encrypted in the same way public chats are encrypted.

 ### Contact Verification

 Once you have the information of a contact, the following can be used to verify that the key material is as it should be.

 #### Identicon
-A low-poly identicon is deterministically generated from the whisper chat public key.
+A low-poly identicon is deterministically generated from the Whisper/Waku chat public key.
 This can then be compared out of band to ensure the receiver's public key is the one you have locally.

-#### 3 word pseudonym / whisper key fingerprint
+#### 3 word pseudonym / Whisper/Waku key fingerprint
-Status generates a deterministic 3-word random pseudonym from the whisper chat public key.
-This pseudonym acts as a human readable fingerprint to the whisper chat public key.
+Status generates a deterministic 3-word random pseudonym from the Whisper/Waku chat public key.
+This pseudonym acts as a human readable fingerprint to the Whisper/Waku chat public key.
 This name also shows when viewing a contact's public profile and in the chat UI.
 - implementation: [gfycat](https://github.com/status-im/status-react/tree/develop/src/status_im/utils/gfycat)

 #### ENS name
-Status offers the ability to register a mapping of a human readable subdomain of `stateofus.eth` to their whisper chat public key.
+Status offers the ability to register a mapping of a human readable subdomain of `stateofus.eth` to their Whisper/Waku chat public key.
 This registration is purchased (currently by staking 10 SNT) and stored on the Ethereum mainnet blockchain for public lookup.

 <!-- TODO: Elaborate on security implications -->